WangLabforComputationalBiology/NanoAbLLaMA/README.md

   ```
   ### 2.Download Model
   Download from [Hugging Face](https://huggingface.co/Lab608/NanoAbLLaMA)
-  ### 3.Usage
+  ### 3.Generate
-  You can replace the model_path with your local path, and then follow the input format for input.
+  1. Replace the model path with your local path.
+  2. Run `./scripts/main.py` and follow the input format for input.
   * Python
     ```python
     import argparse